Cloud computing categories

 Cloud security differs based on the category of cloud computing being used.
-There are three main categories of cloud computing:
+There are four main categories of cloud computing:

 - Public cloud services, operated by a public cloud provider — These include software-as-a-service (SaaS), infrastructure-as-a-service (IaaS), and platform-as-a-service (PaaS).